Colony of New South Wales

 The Colony of New South Wales was a colony of the British Empire from 1788 to 1901, when it became a State of the Commonwealth of Australia.
 At its greatest extent, the colony of New South Wales included the present-day Australian states of New South Wales, Queensland, Victoria, Tasmania, and South Australia, the Northern Territory as well as New Zealand.

-The first "responsible" self-government of New South Wales was formed on 6 June 1856 with Sir Stuart Alexander Donaldson appointed by Governor Sir William Denison as its first Colonial Secretary.
+The first responsible self-government of New South Wales was formed on 6 June 1856 with Sir Stuart Alexander Donaldson appointed by Governor Sir William Denison as its first Colonial Secretary.

 History

 Formation

 On 18 January 1788, the First Fleet led by Captain Arthur Phillip founded the first British settlement in Australian history as a penal colony.
 Having set sail on 13 May 1787, Captain Arthur Phillip assumed the role of governor of the settlement upon arrival.
 On 18 January 1788, the first ship of the First Fleet, HMS Supply, with Phillip aboard, reached Botany Bay.
 However, Botany Bay was found to be unsuitable by Phillip.
 After Phillip led the exploration of Port Jackson, he sailed and reached Sydney Cove on night of 25 January 1788.
 On the morning of 26 January, men on board this ship went ashore and started clearing land for a camp.
 In the afternoon-evening, they erected a flag pole, raised the Union Jack, and the officers ashore made toasts to the Royal Family and the success of the colony.
-Likely, some, or all, ships of the First Fleet were present for the flag raising.
+Probably some, or all, ships of the First Fleet were present for the flag raising.
 On the morning of 27 January, all the fit male convicts, marines, and likely some ships' crew went ashore to establish the camp and find food.
 The female convicts came ashore on 6 February 1788.
 About midday on 7 February, the convicts, marines and others who were staying were gathered by the Governor for the reading of the proclamation of New South Wales and a long reading of the rights of the convicts and others.
 Thus, the Colony of New South Wales was formally proclaimed on 7 February 1788.
 Before that, British naval administration applied.
+The colony faced extreme difficulty in its earliest years from water scarcity.